PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI2.md

 Today's independent study material focusses on the concept of symbolic/non-symbolic AI, and intelligent agents.
 You will approximately spend 4 hours on the material.

-During the DataLab 3 you will be asked to present the first part of the creative brief, therefore its is strictly advised to work on your first draft (i.e. outline) for the remainder of the day.
+During the DataLab 3 you will be asked to present your first draft (i.e. outline), therefore its is strictly advised to work on it for the remainder of the day.

 ***

 ### 2. Symbolic AI vs. non-symbolic AI

 When you take a closer look at the field of AI, you can see that it is divided into two camps - symbolic and non-symbolic AI.
 Symbolic AI, also referred to as 'Good Old Fashioned AI', states that '... all intelligent behavior can be captured by a system that reasons logically from a set of facts and rules describing the domain' (Russel and Norvig, 2020).
 Non-symbolic or connectionist AI, are probabilistic reasoning systems that do not require a symbolic representation.
-By feeding the system raw information, it can analyze and construct its own implicit knowledge, which in turn can be used to solve a data task.
+By feeding the system raw information, it can analyse and construct its own implicit knowledge, which in turn can be used to solve a data task.

 __2a__ Watch the video on symbolic AI by the YouTube channel CrashCourse.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WHCo4m2VOws?controls=0&amp;start=2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Video 1.
-Symbolic AI by CrashCourse*
+Symbolic AI by CrashCourse.*

-__2b__ Define the term 'inference'.

-__2c__ Define the term 'expert system'.
+__2b__ Define the terms 'inference', and 'expert system' (Be concise!).

-__2d__ Are artificial neural networks similar to the human brain?
+__2c__ Are artificial neural networks (ANNs) similar to the human brain?
 Support your answer with arguments.

-__2e__ A artificial neural network uses a a) symbolic or b) non-symbolic approach to AI?
+__2d__ A ANN uses a a) symbolic or b) non-symbolic approach to AI?
 Select one of the options, and explain your choice.

 In the last couple of years, there has been a reappraisal of symbolic AI because, among others, it is less susceptible to the so called 'Problem of opacity'.
 Minsky defines the problem as follows: '... the knowledge embodied inside a network's numerical coefficients is not accessible outside that net.'
 (1991).
 In other words, it is difficult to know why these non-symbolic models do what they do or how they work.